EPC For Property

 Who is responsible for the Property EPC?

 Generally speaking, it is the building’s owner’s responsibility as landlord or seller to provide an EPC (although when construction is taking place, it falls to the builder to provide one to the owner) and not doing so could lead to the Local Authority Building Control department seeking enforcement action against you as well as risking a fine of between £500 and £5,000.
 The regulations gives trading standards officers the power to require that the responsible person produces an EPC and recommendation report for inspection within seven days of their request.
-For landlords, by April 2018, it shall be unlawful to let any property with less than an energy performance rating of E.
+For landlords, since April 2018, it is unlawful to let any property with less than an energy performance rating of E.

 Of course, as well as the potential penalties involved in not providing an EPC, there is also good evidence to suggest that ‘green’ properties give benefits to occupiers and owners, which is reflected in property values.
 Research suggests that an EPC can bring higher rents and higher capital values, which will prove useful to a landlord come rent review.
 For those wishing to sell their property, it has been reported that higher sale prices, of up to 27%, are being achieved.
 In obtaining an EPC the ability to attract a tenant is speeded up, as is having your building ready to let or sell.
 It is also suggested that the right kind of long-term tenant is more likely to be attracted to landlords who take energy assessment seriously.